 - Picky Eater: Frances initially refuses to eat anything but bread and jam.
 Her parents' solution is to feed her that and only that until she gets sick of it and finally wants to try other foods.

-- Radish Cure: In Bread and Jam for Frances, Frances the badger only wants to eat bread and jam, and is unwilling to try any other foods.
+- Radish Cure: In Bread and Jam for Frances, Frances only wants to eat bread and jam and is unwilling to try any other foods.
 Her parents decide to give her bread and jam for every meal, and while she's happy about it at first, she eventually gets tired of it and asks to try some spaghetti at one meal.
 The story ends with her bringing a lunch to school that consists of a wide variety of foods, with no jam to speak of.

 - Scary Shadow Fakeout: In Bedtime for Frances, Frances sees a large, dark shape in the corner and thinks it's a hostile giant.
 When she asks it what it wants, it turns out to be a robe draped over a chair.

 - With Friends Like These...: In A Bargain for Frances, Frances' mother warns her to take care when she says she's going to play with Thelma, because she always winds up worse off for it.